Utsabab/online-bookstore/README.md

 You are asked to develop an e-commerce website for online book sale.
 It should provide the users with a catalog of different books available for purchase in the bookstore.
 A shopping cart should be provided to the users.
 The system should be implemented using a 3-tier approach.

-In order to create an ecommerce website for online book sale, I used the Django framework (Python 3) to write the backend of the website.
+In order to create an ecommerce website for online book sale, I have used the Django framework (Python 3) as the application server of the website.
+Similarly, PostgreSQL is implemented as the database.
+Bootstrap and jinja template engine are used as the front end framework.

 Here are some instructions to clone this project and run it.